-Starting a new business is almost like trying to find your first job out of school.
+Thinking of becoming one of the most successful business owners is almost like trying to find your first job out of school.
 You’re inexperienced but you need the experience to be successful.
 How are you supposed to get the experience you need when everything you want to do requires experience?
 Look to the wisdom of those who came before you, of course.
 You likely have a lot to learn, so you’d better get started.

 The average CEO reads some four to five books every month, according to Jim Kwik, an international speaker and “brain coach.”
 So even if you aren’t the power executive you want to be just yet, you too can start acting like one.
 As a new business owner, you should probably start with the experiences of those who came before you.
 Here are 12 favorites to get you on your way to the C-Suite.

 The Silicon Valley entrepreneur wrote a start-up business bible when he wrote The Hard Thing About Hard Things.
-Not only does he cover many, many problems and pitfalls that business schools don’t while discussing how he overcame similar obstacles, but the lessons he applies to be a new business owner can also be applied to other aspects of daily life.
+Not only does he cover many, many problems and pitfalls that business schools don’t while discussing how he overcame similar obstacles, but the lessons he applies to be all new business owners can also be applied to other aspects of daily life.

 The avid podcaster and author of The Four-Hour Work Week takes what he learned interviewing the 200-plus leading celebrities, entrepreneurs, athletes, scientists, and philanthropists in his years of hosting The Tim Ferriss Show and compiles their hard-learned life lessons and pro tips into a road atlas for success in life and in business.
 This book should be on every business owner’s bookshelf.